Best Fish Finder for Kayak 2020 (Updated May)

-If you are exploring in areas where there is no available power source, no need to worry as it comes equipped with a battery that can last a total of ten hours and is rechargeable.
-In addition, it comes with an indicator that shows the charge status every minute.
+Superior battery life: If you are exploring in areas where there is no available power source, no need to worry as it is equipped with a battery that can last a total of ten hours and is rechargeable.
+In addition, this smart fish finder has an indicator that shows the charge status every minute.

 One of the additional features of this device is the strike alarm.
 Also known as the fish alarm.
 Its work is basically to alert you, the user, once you come across a potential catch.
 It has a depth capability of 135 feet equipped with a water thermometer and a GPS locator.
 For a device as small as the iBobber, it is impressive to possess all these features.

 This fish locator will no doubt enhance your fishing experience all through the year.

 - Strike alarm

 - 10 hrs battery life

 - Display Type: WVGA Color TFT LCD